Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

 with

-Some comments: \begin{itemize} \item\underline{Hebbian learning} The learning rule (\ref{cogSys_w_L_dot_opt}) is local and of Hebbian type.
-Learning occurs only when the pre- and the post-synaptic neurons are active.
-Weak forgetting, i.e.\ the decay of rarely used links (\ref{cogSys_w_L_dot_decay}) is local too. \item\underline{Synaptic competition} When the incoming signal is weak/strong, relative to the optimal value $r^{(opt)}$, the active links are reinforced/weakened, with $W_L^{(min)}$ being the minimal value for the $w_{ij}$.
-The baseline $W_L^{(min)}$ is slightly negative, compare Figs.\ \ref{cogSys_fig_gaps} and \ref{cogSys_fig_memory}.
+Some comments: \begin{itemize} \item[--] Hebbian learning: The learning rule Eq.~(\ref{cogSys_w_L_dot_opt}) is local and of Hebbian type.
+Learning occurs only when the presynaptic and the postsynaptic neurons are active.
+Weak forgetting, i.e.\ the decay of rarely used links, Eq.~(\ref{cogSys_w_L_dot_decay}) is local too. \item[--]Synaptic Competition: When the incoming signal is weak/strong, relative to the optimal value $r^{(\mathrm{opt})}$, the active links are reinforced/weakened, with $W_L^{(\min )}$ being the minimal value for the $w_{ij}$.
+The baseline $W_L^{(\min )}$ may be chosen to be slightly negative, compare Fig.~\ref{cogSys_fig_gaps}.